 - Community service, and

-If the defendant fails to complete their diversion program, the charge will be reinstated.
+If you complete pretrial diversion, the charge will be dismissed and sealed.
+If you fail to complete your diversion program, the charge will be reinstated.5

 - There was no violence or threat of violence in the current allegation,

 - You are charged with a non-violent misdemeanor listed in California Penal Code 1000,